-Jenn’s other key tip is to start light: “Almost trace it,” she tells us.
-(You can even start with a light shade.)
+Streicher's other key tip is to start light: “Almost trace it,” she tells us.
+(You can even start with a light shade).
 That way you can see you’ve got the placement right; then deepen the pigment and blend it out (with a back and forth motion).
-Keep most of the color near the outer eye, “like bringing the color out from the middle if you’re looking from the middle of your eye,” says Streicher.
+Keep most of the color near the outer eye, “like bringing the color out from the middle if you’re looking from the middle of your eye,” she says.
 As you blend, you’ll naturally sweep a little bit of color toward the inner corner.

-We used Laura Mercier’s Caviar Stick Eye Colour in Burnished Bronze ($29) for this step.
+We used Laura Mercier’s Caviar Stick Eye Color in Burnished Bronze ($29) for this step.

-And now a familiar step: Add a light-colored shimmery shade to brow bone.
-Choose something subtle like the Rosegold Caviar Stick Eye Colour ($29) we used here.
+Now, a familiar step: Add a light-colored shimmery shade to the brow bone.
+Choose something subtle like the Rosegold Caviar Stick Eye Color ($29) we used here.
 “You don’t want to bring it down too far because you’re trying to create that crease, and you want it to be super subtle,” Streicher notes.
 And, of course, not to sound like a broken record, but make sure to blend.
 “You don’t want to see where a color ends and another begins; it should all be a lot of blending,” the makeup artist advises.

-Crease color was focused on the outer corner.
-Now it’s time to brighten up the inner corner with a light shade.
+Crease color was the focus on the outer corner; now it’s time to brighten up the inner corner with a light shade.
 Take that same light-colored shimmer (for us, that’s Rosegold), and apply it to the inner corners.
-This not only opens up the eyes but also helps elongate their shape.
+This not only opens up the eyes but helps elongate their shape.

-If you want to bump up the definition, bump up the contrast with an ultra-thin line of dark eyeliner extending all the way into the inner corner.
-(Streicher recommends using Laura Mercier's Caviar Stick Eye Colour in Tuxedo, $29 with a small eyeliner brush.)
+If you want to pump up the definition, up the contrast with an ultra-thin line of dark eyeliner, extending all the way into the inner corner.
+(Streicher recommends using Laura Mercier's Caviar Stick Eye Color in Tuxedo, $29, with a small eyeliner brush).
 This may sound contrary to what you’d think would open up hooded eyes, but that lighter color with a thin dark line creates that difference.
 As Streicher says, “Nobody has hooded eyes over their inner corner, so that’s where you’re really getting definition.”

-This is the step that Streicher says is mandatory, and it’s probably one you’re skipping: Add color to the lower lid.
-“The bottom lid is an especially great tool because it creates contour,” Streicher says.
+Streicher says this step is mandatory, and it’s probably the one you’re skipping: add color to the lower lid.
+“The bottom lid is an especially great tool because it creates contour,” she says.
 Just like with the crease color, let the lower lid color taper off as you near the inner corner.

-We used the Copper Caviar Stick Eye Colour ($29) for this step and smudged a bit of Burnished Bronze (the crease color) directly into the lash line for a little added definition.
+We used the Copper Caviar Stick Eye Color ($29) for this step and smudged a bit of Burnished Bronze (the crease color) directly into the lash line for a little added definition.

 Finally, add mascara.
 We like Laura Mercier's Extra Lash Sculpting Mascara ($26).
+(This product is currently sold out—we suggest Caviar Volume Panoramic Mascara, $25 instead).
 And don’t be afraid to add mascara to the lower lashes too.
 Or for special occasions, Streicher recommends adding a few individual false eyelashes to the outer corners to up the eyes even more and add an extra oomph.

-Final thoughts for hooded eyes and all eye shapes: Layer your shadows, and blend, blend, blend.
+Final thoughts for hooded eyes and all eye shapes: Layer your shadows, and (you guessed it) blend, blend, blend.

-Any other questions to ask our makeup artist?
+Have more questions to ask our makeup artist?
 Tell us anywhere—Facebook, Instagram, Twitter—and our resident pro Jenn Streicher could answer your question in our next installment of Ask an Artist.
-Keep checking back for more!
+Keep checking back in for more!